juliuspr/on-hornplaying/content/conceptual/mental-models/practice-strategies/maximizing-learning/close-to-sleep.md

 id: close-to-sleep
 ---

-Practicing in the morning or evening, close after, or before, bed increases memomry
+Practicing in the morning or evening (close to sleep) improves memory.